MATSMACKE/hawk/docs/spec.md

 ### Introduction

 Hawk is a language designed to help physicists automate tasks, such as performing calculations or processing data.
-As such, it has a lot of features (e.g. built in uncertainties) that will make these jobs easier.
+As such, it has features (e.g. built in uncertainties) that will make these jobs easier.

 Please note: Until 1.0.0, not all features in this spec are guaranteed to be implemented
 ### Basic Syntax

 Hawk has a C-style syntax, and is oftentimes similar to ES6.
-The syntax is very permissive, so any form of indication of a line ending is unnecessary, although newlines certainly help with code style and readability.
+The syntax is very permissive.
+There are no semicolons and not even newlines are required, although they certainly help with code style and readability.

 #### Statements